yanickrochon/jquery.uix.filterbuilder/README.md

-jQuery UIx QueryBuilder
+jQuery UIx FilterBuilder
 ==================
 Version 0.1

 Introduction
 ------------

-Create any filter string using this query builder widget.
+Create any filter string using this builder widget.
 Fully customizable, it is suitable for SQL `WHERE`, JavaScript data filters, etc.

 The default implemented is intended for JavaScript filters.